Electricity sector in India

-Electricity in India is generated by both public and private sector utilities, transmitted through a unified national grid, and distributed primarily by state-owned distribution companies.
 The sector has undergone significant reforms since the Electricity Act of 2003, which introduced competition, open access, and independent regulation.
-Despite rapid growth in generation and transmission capacity, the distribution segment continues to face financial stress due to high technical and commercial losses, tariff constraints, and subsidy burdens.
+Despite rapid growth in generation and transmission capacity, the distribution segment continues to face financial stress due to high technical and commercial losses.

-India has also emerged as a global leader in renewable energy deployment, with renewables accounting for 89% of capacity additions in FY 2024-25.
-The country has set ambitious targets to achieve 500 GW of non-fossil fuel capacity by 2030 as part of its transition toward a low-carbon energy system.
+The sector emitted 1234.2 million tonnes of CO2 in FY 2024-25.
+As part of its commitment to achieve net-zero emissions by 2070, India plans to install 500 GW of non-fossil fuel capacity by 2030 and 60% non-fossil capacity by 2035.

 History

-Electricity was first introduced in India in 1879 with the demonstration of electric light in Kolkata, followed by the country's first hydroelectric power station at Darjeeling in 1897.
-During the colonial period, electricity supply was largely developed by private companies serving urban centers and industries.
+Electricity was first introduced in India during British rule in 1879 with the demonstration of electric light in Kolkata, followed by the country's first hydroelectric power station at Darjeeling in 1897 and first coal power plant at Kolkata in 1899.
+Electricity supply was largely developed by private companies serving urban centers and industries.

+In 1902, British India had the most powerful transmission line of that time, a 92 miles long 30 kV connection from Shivanasamudram hydroelectric plant to the Kolar Gold Fields.

-After independence in 1947, the Electricity (Supply) Act, 1948 established CEA for planning at central level and State Electricity Boards (SEBs) at state level.
+After independence in 1947, the Electricity (Supply) Act of 1948 established the Central Electricity Authority (CEA) for planning at central level and State Electricity Boards (SEBs) at state level.
 SEBs oversaw generation, transmission, and distribution within each state.
 The sector expanded rapidly through successive Five-Year Plans, with coal and large hydroelectric projects forming the backbone of India's power system.